PittsburghI spent the best four yours of my life in Pittsurgh. I was an undergraduate student at the Carnegie Institute of Technology.

 During my time (1954-58), Pittsburgh was a steel city set up by Andrew Carnegie from Scotland.
 This Jones and Laughlin steel plant was within ten kilometers from the city center.
 Let us look at some other photos.

 - New Terminal.
-When I went to the airport,
+When I went to the airport in 2004,

 I went to the new terminal first, and found the environment so strange that I went